WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 In the WordPress Playground environment you can test the PR for the feature changes, bug fixes, regression issues and more.

+## Writing a Test Report

+After testing a PR, share your results by writing a test report on the Trac ticket.
+For report templates and guidelines, see [Patch Testing](https://make.wordpress.org/test/handbook/test-reports/patch-testing/).

 ## How to Configure Playground Using Query API Parameters

 If you prefer a video walkthrough, you may follow along with this [video guide](https://www.youtube.com/watch?v=9q6unIg_Pto) as you work through the instructions below.